How much public health spending goes to the private sector?

 There are other areas of spending you could count

 Counting exactly what constitutes private spending by the NHS is a complex business and there’s not necessarily one correct way to do it.
-David Rowland, director of the centre for health and public interest at the London School of Economics has looked at a wider set of areas and found that, according to his calculations, the NHS England spend on the private sector is closer to £29 billion in 2018/19, or 26% of NHS England spending.
+David Rowland, director of the Centre for Health and the Public Interest has looked at a wider set of areas and found that, according to his calculations, the NHS England spend on the private sector is closer to £29 billion in 2018/19, or 26% of NHS England spending.
 Spending on NHS England makes up the bulk of money spent by the DHSC, but not all of it.

 This takes as its starting point the £13.7 billion figure from the DHSC accounts.